The Confident Eater

 Sound familiar?

 If so, you are in great company.
-Even if you feel that your child is different from everyone else’s, I can say with certainty, that there are 100’s of these children camped in families all across the country.
+Even if you feel that your child is different from everyone else’s, many other parents feel the same way.

 Experience had showed them that most things they tried to do to improve the eating did not work, and their child was not taking steps forwards or was even going backwards in the eating sphere.